Michael Joseph Rossbach

 Michael Joseph Rossbach (12 February 1842, Heidingsfeld – 8 October 1894, Munich) was a German clinician and pharmacologist.

-He studied medicine at the universities of Würzburg, Munich, Berlin and Prague, receiving his doctorate in 1865.
-In 1869 he qualified as a lecturer in pharmacology at Würzburg, where in 1874 he became an associate professor.
+He studied medicine at the University of Würzburg, the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin and the University of Prague, receiving his doctorate in 1865.
+In 1869, he qualified as a lecturer in pharmacology at Würzburg, where in 1874 he became an associate professor.
 In 1882 became a full professor of special pathology and therapy and director of the medical clinic at the University of Jena as a successor to Hermann Nothnagel.
-In 1892 he resigned his professorship at Jena for reasons of health.
+In 1892, he resigned his professorship at Jena for reasons of health.

 His name is associated with "Rossbach's disease", a gastric disorder better known as hyperchlorhydria.

 Selected works

 With Nothnagel, he was co-author of "Handbuch der Arzneimittellehre" (from the 3rd edition onward); a textbook that was translated into English with the title "A treatise on materia medica : (including therapeutics and toxicology)".
 Other noteworthy written efforts by Rossbach are: